 You definitely don’t want to invest your whole portfolio over time in stocks.
-But if you’re interested in trying your hand at stock investing, try it through a solid platform like Ally Invest, E*Trade, or TD Ameritrade.
+But if you’re interested in trying your hand at stock investing, try it through a solid platform like E*TRADE, TD Ameritrade, or Ally Invest.
 These platforms let you make trades on your own, so you can see what it’s like to build your own custom investment portfolio.
-You can also opt for a semi-robo advisor like M1 Finance.
-This one is free to use and lets you put together your own portfolio of ETFs, which tend to be more stable than individual stocks but still gives you the feel for putting together your own investments.
+You can also opt for a semi-robo advisor like M1.
+This one is free to use and lets you put together your own portfolio of ETFs, which tend to be more stable than individual stocks but still give you the feel for putting together your own investments.

 5. Start a Robo Advisor Account

-If you want a bit more handholding, or to be totally hands off, with this starter investment, consider using a robo advisor like Betterment or Wealthfront.
+If you want a bit more handholding, or to be totally hands-off, with this starter investment, consider using a robo advisor like Betterment.
 With a dollar amount on the small side like this, Betterment is probably your best bet.
 It’ll let you set your investment preferences and forget about managing your account on a day-to-day basis.
-And if you want a similar investing approach but want to put your $1,000 towards a good cause, try Wealthsimple, a robo advisor with handcrafted portfolios that support companies that line up with your values.

 6. Consider Real Estate